 On the Rapid Service train back to Okubo, he thinks, "Served me right.
 That was my girl, and I have lost her."

 Returning home he finds a handwritten letter from Aurora.
-It says that she has had a long-standing offer to teach at the University of French Polynesia in Papeete, Tahiti, and has decided to accept.
+It says she has had a long-standing offer to teach at the University of French Polynesia in Papeete, Tahiti, and has decided to accept.
 The e-mail she got told her to come immediately.
 She is taking the next plane to Tahiti.
 She apologizes for disrupting his life, which she realizes she had no right to do.
 She closes with, "Be good to Booger Eater.
 I will always love you."

 Served me right again, Hank thinks.